-The long-term expected rates of return of 7.00% for the year ended 2017 on plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
+The long-term expected rate of return of 7.00% for the year ended 2018 on plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of real rates of return for each major asset class included in the pension plan's target asset allocation as of the measurement date of September 30, 2017, are summarized in the following table:
+Best estimates of real rates of return for each major asset class included in the pension plan's target asset allocation as of the measurement date of September 30, 2018, are summarized in the following table:

-Asset Class Long-1 Target Expecte Allocation Rate of
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Domestic Equity 29% 6.21%
+Domestic Equity 29% 6.16%

-International Equity 12% 7.21%
+International Equity 12% 6.71%

-Fixed Income 27% 1.56%
+Fixed Income 27% 1.71%

 Cash 2% 0.91%

 Alternatives 30% 5.50%

 Total 100%